gatsbyjs/gatsby/docs/contributing/contributor-swag.md

 If you contribute to the Gatsby organization on GitHub, you can claim your swag by [logging into the Gatsby Store](https://store.gatsbyjs.org/) and requesting a discount code.
 With five or more contributions, you can claim your _**Level 2**_ swag.

-If you’ve contributed in other ways, such as giving talks about Gatsby, teaching others to use it, writing Gatsby articles/tutorials, participating in a Gatsby research project, or any other way, please fill out [this short form](https://forms.gle/zBnybrZNjsdpXvDx8) to let us know!
+If you’ve contributed in other ways, such as giving talks about Gatsby, facilitating others how to use it, writing Gatsby articles/tutorials/blogs, participating in a Gatsby research project, or any other way, please fill out [this short form](https://forms.gle/zBnybrZNjsdpXvDx8) to let us know!

 ## Details about free swag